Ivy-Mungai/Pizza_Sales_Project_sql_Powerbi/README.md

 ## **Access the Dashboard**
-"C:\Users\ivymu\Downloads\Pizza_sales_powerbi_project.pbix"

-Explore the live dashboard here: **[Link to Online Reports Page](https://app.powerbi.com/view?r=eyJrIjoiMDE5N2U2ZTAtZDA2Zi00MDgyLWI0MjMtZTlkYjc1ODc0MWVkIiwidCI6ImY3NDM5NmYzLTgwMTUtNGI3NC1iNDY4LWNkYTA0NTEzZDg0YyJ9)**
+Explore the live dashboard on PowerBi Desktop from my uploads above

 ---